Inside $US31.5 billion Ferrero Rocher heir Giovanni Ferrero's family tragedies

 "Yet if he's wrong, Ferrero's market position could falter.
 And he would become the prodigal son who blew billions of dollars trying to reinvent the wheel."

-So far, it's a gamble that seems to have paid off, with Ferrero's personal fortune soaring to a whopping $US31.5 billion according to the Bloomberg Billionaire's Index, making him Italy's richest person and the 27th wealthiest individual on the globe, ahead of Elon Musk and Steve Jobs' widow Laurene Powell Jobs.
+So far, it's a gamble that seems to have paid off, with Ferrero's personal fortune soaring to a whopping $US31.5b according to the Bloomberg Billionaire's Index, making him Italy's richest person and the 27th wealthiest individual on the globe, ahead of Elon Musk and Steve Jobs' widow Laurene Powell Jobs.

 It's a huge 43.1 per cent jump from early 2019, according to Business Insider, and indicates he's on the right track to meet his ambitious goal of doubling turnover in just one decade.